Covariant formulation of f(Q) theory: Some Solutions

-of course Riemann tensor from the Levi-Civita connection of this metric Eq.(\ref{k=1 close}) does not vanish.
-This is to say even we choose $a(t)=1$, the spacetime is still curved, the gravity is not `closed' entirely.
-So, in STGR, we can't take $Q_{(r)\alpha\mu\nu}=0$.
-Then the next question is how to choose a suitable non-metricity tensor for this case.
+Of course Riemann tensor from the Levi-Civita connection of this metric Eq.(\ref{k=1 close}) does not vanish.
+This is to say even we choose $a(t)=1$ in GR, the spacetime is still curved and the gravity still exists.
+Therefore considering the curvature relation Eq.(\ref{curvature relation}) in STGR theory, if we still take $Q_{(r)\alpha\mu\nu}=0$ for this spacetime, the obtained affine connections will not satisfy the curvature-free condition.
+So that we should consider the question that how to choose a suitable non-metricity tensor for this case.

-To get a non-metricity tensor which is compatible with vanishing curvature and torsion, a straightforward idea is to solve the Eq.(\ref{curvature relation}).
-But $Q_{(r)\alpha\mu\nu}$ owns too many components, and it's difficult to solve it, so we should add some constraints on it.
+To get a non-metricity tensor which is compatible with vanishing curvature and torsion, a direct idea is to solve the Eq.(\ref{curvature relation}).
+But $Q_{(r)\alpha\mu\nu}$ owns too many components so that it is difficult to solve it, therefore we need add some constraints on it.
 Here we give the constraint with following considerations.
-If we denote $\eta^\mu$ as Killing vector of metric $g_{(r)}$ Eq.(\ref{k=1 close}), the constraint we require is that for all Killing vectors $\eta^\mu$, the Lie derivative of $Q_{(r)\alpha\mu\nu}$ are zero, that is
+If we denote $\eta^\mu$ as the Killing vectors of metric $g_{(r)}$ i.e. Eq.(\ref{k=1 close}), the constraint we require is that for all Killing vectors $\eta^\mu$, the Lie derivatives of $Q_{(r)\alpha\mu\nu}$ are zero, that is

 The argument why we choose this condition is as follows.
 The cosmological principle says that the universe is spatially homogeneous and isotropic.
-From the monograph \cite{Weinberg cosmology}, we can see that this assumption means \begin{itemize} \item the three dimension subspace of constant cosmic time is maximally symmetric subspace, and it owns six Killing vectors, that we denote them as $\zeta^{\mu}$, \item all cosmic tensor such as the metric $g_{\mu\nu}$, the energy momentum tensor $T_{\mu\nu}$, and so on are form invariant with respect to all the isometries of these subspaces, which means for all cosmic tensor $W$, $\mathscr{L}_{\zeta} W =0$. \end{itemize} So now in $f(Q)$ theory, so it's natural to consider a form invariant non-metricity tensor.
-For the metric Eq.(\ref{cos metric}), a meaningful form of non-metricity tensor should satisfy $ \mathscr{L}_{\zeta} Q_{\alpha\mu\nu} = 0$.
-We extend this idea, and require for any spacetime, suitable non-metricity tensors should satisfy the condition that the Lie derivatives of them vanish for all Killing vectors of the given metric.
+From the monograph \cite{Weinberg cosmology}, we can see that this assumption means \begin{itemize} \item the three dimension subspace of constant cosmic time is maximally symmetric subspace, and it owns six Killing vectors, that we denote them as $\zeta^{\mu}$, \item all cosmic tensor such as the metric $g_{\mu\nu}$, the energy momentum tensor $T_{\mu\nu}$, and so on are form invariant with respect to all the isometries of these subspaces, which means for all cosmic tensor $W$, $\mathcal{L}_{\zeta} W =0$. \end{itemize} So now in $f(Q)$ theory, it is a natural idea to consider a form invariant non-metricity tensor.
+For the spacetime i.e. Eq.(\ref{cos metric}), a meaningful form of non-metricity tensor should satisfy $ \mathcal{L}_{\zeta} Q_{\alpha\mu\nu} = 0$.
+We extend this idea and require that for any spacetime, suitable non-metricity tensors should satisfy the condition that the Lie derivatives of them vanish for all Killing vectors of this spacetime.